The Living Room : A Space for Gathering and Lounging

 3. Serve as Spaces for relaxing

 A well-designed living room should serve as both the central hub of the home and a peaceful retreat.
-Good lighting, a functional layout, and, of course, an inviting sofa all contribute to the room’s ambience and are essential in creating a relaxing atmosphere.
+Good lighting for living room, a functional layout, and, of course, an inviting sofa all contribute to the room’s ambience and are essential in creating a relaxing atmosphere.
 These inviting living rooms will make you want to curl up with a good book and spend a long and lazy afternoon (nap).

 4. Designed to move around freely